-Services and supplies are covered, including: • routine surgical supplies,
+Services and supplies are covered, including:

+routine surgical supplies,

+- · drugs,

+- dressings,

+- oxygen,

+- antibiotics.

-Hospital Ancillary Services drugs, dressings, oxygen, antibiotics, blood transfusion services, diagnostic and therapy services, regular and special diets, and general nursing services.
+- blood transfusion services,

+- diagnostic and therapy services,

+- regular and special diets, and

+- general nursing services.

 Please note: Services from out-of-state providers and from nonparticipating providers must have precertification.
+See Chapter 5: Precertification.

+Hospital Ancillary Services

+Covered, including:

+- surgical supplies,

+- hospital anesthesia services and supplies,

+- diagnostic and therapy services,

+- · drugs,

+- · dressings,

+- oxygen,

+- antibiotics,

-See Chapter 5: Precertification .
-Covered, including: surgical supplies, hospital anesthesia services and supplies, diagnostic and therapy services, drugs, dressings, oxygen, antibiotics, hospital blood transfusion services, regular and special diets, and general nursing services.
-Please note: Anesthesia for dental services are covered in accord with HMSA's medical policy on "Deep Sedation and General Anesthesia for Dental Services" which can be found at www.hmsa.com .
+- hospital blood transfusion services,

+- regular and special diets, and

+- general nursing services.

+Please note: Anesthesia for dental services are covered in accord with HMSA's medical policy on "Deep Sedation and General Anesthesia for Dental Services" which can be found at www.hmsa.com.
 The medical policy provides detailed coverage criteria for when services meet HMSA's payment determination criteria.

-Hospital Room and Board Covered, including: Semi-Private Rooms.
+Hospital Room and Board

+Covered, including:

+- Semi-Private Rooms.
 If you are hospitalized at a participating facility, your copayment is based on the facility's medical/surgical semi-private room rate.
 If you are hospitalized at a nonparticipating facility, your copayment is based on HMSA's maximum allowable fee for semi-private rooms.
-Also, you owe the difference between the nonparticipating hospital's room charge and HMSA's maximum allowable fee for semi-private rooms.
-Private Rooms.
-At Participating Hospitals: If you are hospitalized in a participating facility with private rooms only, your copayment is based on HMSA's maximum allowable fee for semi-private rooms.
-If you are hospitalized in a participating facility with semi-private and private rooms or a BlueCard facility, your copayment is based on the facility's medical/surgical semi-private room rate.
+Also, you owe the difference between the nonparticipating hospital's room charge and HMSA's maximum allowable fee for semi-private rooms. - Private Rooms.

+At Participating Hospitals:

+- If you are hospitalized in a participating facility with private rooms only, your copayment is based on HMSA's maximum allowable fee for semi-private rooms. - If you are hospitalized in a participating facility with semi-private and private rooms or a BlueCard PPO facility, your copayment is based on the facility's medical/surgical semi-private room rate.
 Also, you owe the difference between the facility's charges for private and semi-private rooms.
-Exception: If you are hospitalized in a nonparticipating facility, your copayment is based on the facility's medical/surgical private room, your copayment is based on the facility's medical/surgical private room rate.
+Exception: If you are hospitalized for conditions identified by HMSA as conditions that require a private room, your copayment is based on the facility's medical/surgical private room rate.
 You may call HMSA for a list of these conditions.

-At Nonparticipating Hospitals: If you are hospitalized in a nonparticipating facility, your copayment is based on the facility's medical/surgical private room, your copayment is based on the facility's medical/surgical private room rate.
-You may call HMSA for a list of these conditions.
-At Nonparticipating Hospitals: If you are hospitalized in a nonparticipating facility, your copayment is based on HMSA's maximum allowable fee for semi-private rooms.
+At Nonparticipating Hospitals:

+- If you are hospitalized in a nonparticipating facility, your copayment is based on HMSA's maximum allowable fee for semi-private rooms.
+Also, you owe the difference between the facility's private room charge and HMSA's maximum allowable fee for semi-private rooms.
 Exception: If you are hospitalized for conditions identified by HMSA as conditions that require a private room, your copayment is based on HMSA's maximum allowable fee for private rooms.
-Also, you owe the difference between the facility's private room.
+Also, you owe the difference between the facility's private room charge and HMSA's maximum allowable fee for private rooms.
+You may call HMSA for a list of these conditions. - Newborn nursery care.
+Covered for the baby's nursery care after birth in accord with the time periods specified later in this chapter under Maternity and Newborn Length of Stay.